yulglee/DLERKm/README.md

    -The overall architectures of DLERkm is presented in the following figure, which consists of a enzyme sequence extraction module, a enzyme reaction extraction module, a molecular set feature extraction module, and downstream prediction module.
    ![Model Architecture](https://github.com/yulglee/DLERKm/blob/main/Dataset_file/Figure1_model_framework.jpg)

-   To load the RXNFP, we can use the following code:
+   -To load the RXNFP, we can use the following code:

    ```python
    import torch
    from rxnfp.transformer_fingerprints import (